 Embargo

-This is a prohibition to transact with certain countries.
-The main reason is usually political and aims to suppress the government of a nation.
-For example, after Fidel Castro came to power, the US imposed a trade embargo on Cuba.
-No goods entered from Cuba into the United States or vice versa.
+For example, after Fidel Castro came to power in Cuba and implemented communist policies, the US imposed a trade embargo on Cuba.
+This meant no goods could enter from Cuba into the United States or vice versa.

 Trade barriers are usually used to protect the domestic economy, especially strategic industries.
 Obstacles such as tariffs or taxes can benefit governments, domestic producers, and national interests.

-However, trade restriction policies often come at the expense of consumers.
-They are more likely to bear higher prices for goods because of less supply.
+However, trade restriction policies often cost consumers.
+With less supply, they are more likely to pay higher prices for goods.

 Apart from economic reasons, the imposition of restrictions is also in response to partner countries’ similar actions.
 For example, in the case of dumping, a country will fight it through anti-dumping policies.